Land's End to John o' Groats: Motoring

 In September 2017, Tommy Davies and Tom Harvey allegedly completed the 841-mile journey in 9 hours and 36 minutes, the fastest time ever recorded between the two points on land, with an overall average of 86.7 mph.
 In December 2020, over three years on from the alleged journey, Davies appeared at Truro Crown Court charged with two counts of perverting the course of justice and two counts of dangerous driving.
 Opening the case, prosecutor Ryan Murray explained to the jury that a tracker Davies purchased a month before the journey, showed that at 8pm on 5 September 2017 the tracker was recorded in John O’Groats, but by 5:36am the same tracker recorded that it was in Land's End, some 841 miles away.
 In addition, his phone was also found to have made the same journey.

-Davies implicated himself during media coverage in which he discussed the alleged recordbreaking journey – including appearances in national newspapers, an interview on BBC Radio 2’s The Jeremey Vine Show and footage on YouTube.
+Davies implicated himself during media coverage in which he discussed the alleged recordbreaking journey – including appearances in national newspapers, an interview on BBC Radio 2's The Jeremy Vine Show and footage on YouTube.
 In defence at court, Davies stated that he had exaggerated details of the journey to the media.
 Murray went on to say that on 30 August 2018, police executed a search warrant at Davies’ home.
 Police seized an Audi S5 owned by Davies, in which he claimed to have completed the journey – equipped with an additional fuel tank, and various electronic equipment capable of warning of speed cameras and indicating nearby emergency vehicles.
 Despite the journey time of 9 hours 36 minutes, the court heard that none of the 105 speed cameras along the route had been triggered.
 Furthermore, an expert witness for the defence, William Campbell, stated that none of the equipment found in Davies' car could have prevented the speed cameras from activating.
 Davies, who represented himself throughout the 5-day trial, gained plaudits from Judge Robert Linford for his conduct.
 After four hours of deliberation, the jury acquitted Davies of all charges.

-In April 2018 the first hydrogen powered fuel cell electric vehicle, a Toyota Mirai completed the journey.
-Driven by Richard Bremner and Luc Lacey from Autocar magazine and Jon Hunt from Toyota they started the journey from Kirkwall in the Orkneys.
+In April 2018 the first hydrogen powered fuel cell electric vehicle, a Toyota Mirai, completed the journey.
+Driven by Richard Bremner and Luc Lacey from Autocar and Jon Hunt from Toyota they started the journey from Kirkwall in Orkney.
 To reach the hydrogen refuelling infrastructure at the time they travelled via Aberdeen, Sunderland, Rotherham and Beaconsfield covering 1,109 miles (1785 km) at an average speed of 56 miles an hour.
 The journey took 19 hours 40 minutes with hydrogen consumption of 0.9 kg per 100 km (16.1 kg of hydrogen consumed).